The challenges of custom software development in 2021

 Other options for building custom software

-If we rule out building an in-house team, some companies will instead draw up rough plans and outsource development to specialists.
+If we rule out building a local team, some companies will instead draw up rough plans and outsource development to specialists.
 If this is an established software company, then it’ll probably work out fine, if a bit expensive.

 The problem is that when most businesses turn to outsourcing, they’re turning to the cheapest labour they can find.
 These developers will have neither the customer focus nor the technical skill to build a reliable product, nor are their deliverables up to the mark.